-Twenty-two states and Washington DC have at least partially closed the background check loophole, meaning that residents of these states are required to pass a background check and/or obtain a permit in order to buy at least some types of guns from unlicensed sellers, including people arranging gun sales online.
+Twenty-one states and Washington DC have at least partially closed the background check loophole, meaning that residents of these states are required to pass a background check and/or obtain a permit in order to buy at least some types of guns from unlicensed sellers, including people arranging gun sales online.
 These laws are discussed more fully in our page on Universal Background Checks.

 Some states also place additional requirements on the purchase of firearms from out-of-state sellers.
-For instance, California generally prohibits its residents from acquiring any type of firearm out of state without first having that firearm delivered to a licensed dealer located in California to process the sale, conduct the background check, and submit a sale record to state law enforcement.14 (Federal law, by contrast, generally authorizes unlicensed buyers to acquire long guns out of state through a licensed dealer in either the buyer’s or seller’s state of residence).
+For instance, California generally prohibits its residents from acquiring any type of firearm out of state without first having that firearm delivered to a licensed dealer located in California to process the sale, conduct the background check, and submit a sale record to state law enforcement.13 (Federal law, by contrast, generally authorizes unlicensed buyers to acquire long guns out of state through a licensed dealer in either the buyer’s or seller’s state of residence).